Tortilla Class & Workshop

 Mexico City Food Tour: Tortilla Class & Workshop

-On this tour, led by Cal y Maíz owner Rigel Sotelo, you’ll first be greeted with refreshments while you listen to a short, engaging lecture on why Mexican corn matters and how heirloom corn strains are disappearing.
-From there you’ll learn how to shuck dried corn off the cob, and you’ll try grinding your own heirloom corn on the metate, an ancestral Mexican volcanic-rock grinding stone.
+On this activity you will start by listening to a short, engaging lecture on why Mexican corn matters and how heirloom corn strains are disappearing.
+From there you’ll learn about the process of nixtamal, an essential part of transforming corn into tortillas, and you’ll grind your own heirloom corn on the metate, an ancestral Mexican volcanic-rock grinding stone.
+Then you will make your own tortilla, cook it fresh on the comal, and transform it into a delicious quesadilla.
+To top your quesadilla, you will make your own salsa using a molcajete.

 If you’re a home cook who wants to learn more about Mexican food, or you’re simply curious about an ingredient that cuts across all areas of Mexican gastronomy, this experience is for you.

-• This tour has enough food for a heavy afternoon snack.
+• This activity has enough food for a light snack.

-The Mixcoac neighborhood is a quiet, residential area.
-Cal y Maíz opened their tortillería there in 2018.
+The Narvarte neighborhood is a quiet, residential area.
+Catita Pan y Café opened their coffee shop there in 2022.
 To date, we’re not aware of any issues with violence or petty theft in the area.

 Have more questions?
 Check out our FAQ page!